CGillen/BunBotPython/README.md

 # So what's new?
 - `Implemented Shoutcast v1! 🎉`
 - `Support embed added!🎉`
+- `Added some checks for permissions or lack thereof`
 - `Added better handling for ~slower~ servers`
 - `Added some damage control if Discord were to drop the connection suddenly`
 - `Handles things better if the listening server were to crash suddenly`